edgexfoundry/edgex-docs/docs_src/microservices/support/notifications/Ch-AlertsNotifications.md

 microservices, on-box applications, and off-box applications to use.
 The APIs could be in REST, AMQP, MQTT, or any standard application protocols.

+This diagram is drawn by [diagrams.net](https://app.diagrams.net/) with the source file [EdgeX_SupportingServicesAlertsArchitecture.xml](EdgeX_SupportingServicesAlertsArchitecture.xml)

 !!!
 Warning
     Currently in EdgeX Foundry, only the RESTful interface is provided.